SILC: Improving Vision Language Pretraining with Self-Distillation: Experiments.

-As we compare \oursp with CLIP (WebLI), we see that our knowledge distillation setup for local-to-global correspondences improves the zero-shot segmentation performance consistently by a few mIOU points on all 5 datasets.
-In fact \oursp is also superior to ReCo and GroupVIT while being competitive to TCL without learning an expensive image patch to text attention. \oursp is trained on noisier web dataset compared to GroupVIT~\citep{xu2022groupvit}, ReCo~\citep{shin2022reco} and TCL~\citep{tcl} which use relatively cleaner smaller image caption datasets.
-When we finetune \oursp with cleaner subset of data to get \ours, we notice a significant improvement on all datasets.
-Compared to the previous state-of-the-art TCL, \ours achieves a remarkable 4.3 mIOU points improvement on A-150, 2.9 points improvement on PC-59, and 4.9 points improvement on CityScapes.
-Similar improvements are noted on VOC-20 and COCO-Stuff however Group-VIT maintains the best result on VOC-20.
-In our preliminary experiments we noticed that the improvements in zero-shot segmentation are achievable by finetuning on a cleaner subset of data.
-We did not observe superior performance by learning an expensive patch-wise attention similar to TCL.
-We show the improvements of \ours on CLIP~(WebLI) qualitatively in Figure~\ref{fig:qualitatives_zsseg}.
-We can observe that \ours is better at segmenting and labeling semantic classes in images.
-We would like to emphasize that \ours has achieved this this without any segmentation ground truth.
+\myparagraph{Comparing with current SOTA}, we observe that \ourclip{} consistently beats all specialized zero-shot segmentation baselines on 4/5 datasets to set a new state of the art~(SOTA).
+Compared to the previous state of the art TCL, \ours{} achieves a remarkable 4.3 mIOU points improvement on A-150, 2.9 points improvement on PC-59, and 4.9 points improvement on CityScapes.
+Similar improvements are noted on VOC-20 and COCO-Stuff, however Group-VIT maintains the best result on VOC-20.
+These methods use relatively cleaner image captioning datasets for their segmentation specific training objectives.
+We noticed that the improvements in zero-shot segmentation are achievable by just finetuning on a cleaner subset of data.
+We did not observe superior performance by learning an expensive patch-wise attention as proposed by PACL~\cite{pacl}.
+We show in the supplementary that \ours{} models also outperform PACL trained on WebLI.
+Methods like TCL and ReCo, which are designed to improve the zero-shot segmentation performance of a frozen VLM, can in theory further improve the performance of our model.
+However, since we aim to improve vision-language pretraining over all tasks, this is out of the scope of this work.